01 Mar How do I define the optimal marketing mix for my business?

 What channels will work at different stages in the sales cycle?

-Just as there’s no one size fits all way of defining the SME marketing mix, there’s no one channel that will take care of every stage in your sales cycle with equal effectiveness.
+Just as there’s no one size fits all way of defining the medium sized enterprise marketing mix, there’s no one channel that will take care of every stage in your sales cycle with equal effectiveness.
 Your marketing mix will be influenced by what your sales cycle is like (long, short, complicated, simple) and what the objectives for marketing are (direct conversions, lead generation etc.).

 You’ll want to map out your particular sales cycle and test to see which channels are most effective for you as a person moves through the process from research to consideration etc.